openstack/project-team-guide/doc/source/open-community.rst

 Project teams typically congregate in their IRC channels to discuss the project and build a sense of community amongst members.
 If a new project doesn't yet have critical mass, the channel #openstack-dev on Freenode is available to use until such time as the project team decides to create their own channel.

 Given the fact open source in general, and OpenStack in particular, are global communities, IRC is a great way for the geographically disparate teams to work together.
+Usage of IRC proxies (or bouncers) allow team members to access messages that were sent while they are disconnected.

 Mailing Lists
 =============